-The Final Examination will be scheduled by the Registrar during Dec 9 -19th.
+The Final Examination will be scheduled by the Registrar during Dec.
+9-19.
 Requests for pre-assignment of examinations to special dates for whatever cause or reason cannot be accommodated.
 Similarly, changes in the dates of scheduled examinations cannot be approved.
+No exceptions will be made to the Exam Timetable.